 By moving abroad, you leave behind your previous life, including family and friends.
 That doesn’t mean you won’t see them again or lose them, but the relationship will likely change.

-Something that you can’t do is not moving abroad because of the fear of losing friends and family.
+Something that you can’t do is not move abroad because of the fear of losing friends and family.
 This will only make you regret not moving abroad later.

 It’s important to remember that although your relationship with them will change, they will be there for you if you ever need it.
 If they aren’t there for you, that means they weren’t your real friends.